 The unique nature of the development makes it difficult to establish exactly how many 'accommodation units' are involved as the development focuses on the number of beds.
-If it is assumed that a bed represents an accommodation unit, then 500 spaces must be provided.
-The provision of 500 spaces is not considered to be appropriate for an isolated location where the majority of residents will be bussed to their dwellings.
+If it is assumed that a bed represents an accommodation unit, then 407 spaces must be provided.
+This is not considered to be appropriate for an isolated location where the majority of residents will be bussed to their dwellings.
 Nevertheless, performance criteria PC19 is applicable to the proposal.
 PC 19 states the following: